stephaneVercouillieBMID/slate/source/qes.html.md

 At this moment only the Hash Signing variant is available and documented.
 In this variant, a remote Signature Creation Application (SCA) will provide the WYSIWYS experience to the User, provide the hash of the data to be signed to the itsme® service and use the returned digital signature value to format the signature in one of the AdES formats.

+# 2. Audience

+This document is intended to be read by developers of any Signature Creation Application party.
+Partners who wish to use the itsme sign service through an existing SCA should refer to this SCA instead.

 <a name="Onboarding"></a>
-# 2. Prerequisites
+# 3. Prerequisites

 Before you can integrate your application with itsme® Sign service, you MUST set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain all the needed information.

-# 3. Integrating Sign services
+# 4. Integrating Sign services
 The itsme® Sign flow goes through the steps shown in the sequence diagram below.

 ![Sequence diagram describing the QES Hash Signing flow](QES_Hash_Signing_SeqDiag.png)